The Varangian Guard was an elite unit of the Byzantine Army, whose members served as personal bodyguards to the Byzantine Emperors.

 One of the runic inscriptions in the Hagia Sophia in Istanbul – Probably carved by a member of the Varangian Guard

-Over the next 100 years, the guard’s ranks would include Norseman from Scandinavia establishing a Norse cast until the late 11th century that would become the dominant entity of the guard’s ranks.
+Over the next 100 years, the guard’s ranks would include Norseman from Scandinavia establishing an identity that would become dominant of the guard’s ranks until the late 11th century.
 The Laxdœla saga, informs that the Icelander Bolli Bollason was the first known Icelander or Norwegian in the Varangian Guard.

 By the reign of Emperor Alexios Komnenos in the late 11th century AD, the guard began to see increased numbers of Anglo-Saxons (called the Englinbarrangoi – meaning Anglo-Varangians) after William the Conqueror had taken the throne of England during the Norman conquest, resulting in many Anglo-Saxon warriors losing their lands and seeking position elsewhere.

 A resurgence of Norseman swelled the guards ranks when Harald Hardrada’s grandson, Sigurd I of Norway, went on the Norwegian Crusade to the Holy land and allowed his men to join the guard around AD 1110.

 With their Viking heritage and Rus tradition of distant seafaring, it was expected of the Varangians to have maritime skills.
 So beyond battlefield maneuvers and palace duties, some of the younger (or less experienced) members of the Varangian Guard were chosen to actually hunt down pirates.
 These guardsmen were deployed in specially-made light marine crafts called the ousiai, and they worked in unison with the other Norse and Russian mercenaries.